Images via Shutterstock

 Highlights of Barclays Travel Forum 2016

 This morning, 300 invited guests from the UK travel industry will gather in London for the 11th annual Barclays Travel Forum.
-Here is what they will hear discussed and debated:
+Here is what they will hear discussed

 This is a community-moderated forum.

 All post are the individual views of the respective commenter and are not the expressed views of Travel Weekly.